The promise of nuclear reactors has always been abundant, safe, inexpensive power. As history has shown, the reality has been very different.

 Fission will probably not be the final answer.
 After decades of always being 30 years away, nuclear fusion may finally come into its own.
 Societies will be able to depend on renewables more heavily as storage and other technologies make them more reliable.
 But for the coming decades, some analysts insist, nuclear fission’s reliability and zero emissions are the best choice to shoulder the burden of the world’s rapidly electrifying economies.

 “I don’t think we should think about the solution for midcentury being the solution for all time,” says Jane Long, a former associate director at Lawrence Livermore National Laboratory, in California.
-“If I were in charge of everything, I would say, have a long-term plan to get from sunlight—there’s enough of it.
+“If I were in charge of everything, I would say, have a long-term plan to get [all of our electricity] from sunlight—there’s enough of it.
 For the near term, we shouldn’t be taking things with big impact off the table, like nuclear.”

 As the globe warms and the climate becomes increasingly unstable, the argument for nuclear will become more obvious, Long says.
 “It’s got to come to the point where people realize how much we need this.”